 optional toppings: thinly-sliced green onions or chives, extra shredded cheese, sour cream

-Once the potatoes are tender, stir in the cheddar cheese, Greek yogurt (or sour cream), Old Bay, salt, and pepper until combined.
-Taste, and season with additional salt or pepper if needed.
+Season.
+Once the potatoes are tender, stir in the cheddar cheese, Greek yogurt (or sour cream), and Old Bay.
+Taste and season with salt and pepper as needed.

 Serve.
 Serve warm, garnished with your desired toppings.
 Or, transfer to a sealed container and refrigerate for up to 3 days.